heatmiser/openstack13/README.md

  -     osp-overcloud-node5                shut off
 ```

-`NOTE:` Do NOT start these machines; we'll have OSP director manage the power status of these machines going forward.
+`NOTE:` Do NOT start these machines; we'll have RHOSP director manage the power status of these machines going forward.

 ## Undercloud installation

 - Connect to the `osp-undercloud` virtual machine:

 ```
-host ~]#  ssh root@osp-undercloud
+osp-hypervisor ~]#  ssh root@osp-undercloud
 ```

 - Set hostname: